-In this study, simple ionic liquid-assisted preparation of SnO microflowers with nanosheet subunits under reflux condition without calcination were described.
-Samples were synthesized using 1-pentyl-3-methylimidazolium bromide, [pmim]Br, as an ionic liquid in different molar ratio, sodium hydroxide and Tin(II) chloride.
-The results show that SnO with high purity and uniform size distribution was obtained using 1:4:4 molar ratios of SnCl2/NaOH/IL by simple reflux method and the ionic liquid only acts as a suitable template.
-The characterization of the products was carried out by FT-IR, X-ray powder diffraction (XRD), scanning electron microscopy (SEM), energy dispersive X-ray spectroscopy (EDXS) and DRS techniques.
+In this study, simple ionic liquid-assisted preparation of SnO microflowers with nanosheet subunits under reflux condition without calcination are described.
+Samples are synthesized using 1-pentyl-3-methylimidazolium bromide, [pmim]Br, as an ionic liquid in different molar ratios, sodium hydroxide and Tin(II) chloride.
+The results showed that SnO was obtained with high purity and uniform size distribution using 1:4:4 molar ratios of SnCl2/NaOH/IL by simple reflux method and the ionic liquid only acted as a suitable template.
+The characterization of the products were carried out by FT-IR, X-ray powder diffraction (XRD), scanning electron microscopy (SEM), energy dispersive X-ray spectroscopy (EDXS) and DRS techniques.
 Photodegradation of Remazol Black B (RBB) from the aqueous solution was investigated by SnO nanosheets (93.48% dye removal).
-The rate of degradation of RBB in the presence of SnO is distinctive by the pseudo-first-order kinetic model ( $R^2 > 0.79$ ).
+The rate of degradation of RBB in the presence of SnO is distinctive by the pseudo-first-order kinetic model ($R^2 > 0.79$).